-Oxfordshire Football Association regards all of the forms of discriminatory behaviour, including (but not limited to) behaviour described in the Appendix as unacceptable, and is concerned to ensure that individuals feel able to raise any bona fide grievance or complaint related to such behaviour without fear of being penalised for doing so.
+Suffolk FA regards all of the forms of discriminatory behaviour, including (but not limited to) behaviour described in the Appendix as unacceptable, and is concerned to ensure that individuals feel able to raise any bona fide grievance or complaint related to such behaviour without fear of being penalised for doing so.

-Appropriate disciplinary action will be taken against any employee, member or volunteer who violates the Oxfordshire Football Association Equality and Diversity Policy.
+Appropriate disciplinary action will be taken against any employee, Board or Council member, player, coach, referee or volunteer who breaches the Suffolk FA Equality Policy.

-Any person who believes that he or she has been treated in a way that they consider to be in breach of this policy by a member club or individual member of Oxfordshire Football Association , should first complain to that person or organisation.
-If this does not resolve the matter, or in the case of allegations of discriminatory behaviour against Oxfordshire Football Association itself, the person may raise the matter by writing directly to the Chief Executive.
-Contact details are available through the website www.OxfordshireFA.com
+Any person who believes that they have been treated in a way that they consider to be in breach of this policy by a member club, individual, staff, Board or Council member should follow the Suffolk FA's complaints procedure.
+Anyone wishing to make a complaint should first complain to that person, organsition or club.
+If this does not resolve the matter, or in the case of allegations of discriminatory behaviour against Suffolk FA staff, Board or Council members, the person may raise the matter by writing directly to the Chairman.
+Please send all written correspondence to the office address.

-The Chief Executive will investigate the complaint personally or appoint a member to do so.
+The Chairman will investigate the complaint personally or appoint a Board member to do so.
 The investigation will be conducted impartially, confidentially, and without avoidable delay.
 Any person or organisation against whom a complaint has been made will be informed of what is alleged and given the opportunity to present their side of the matter.

-The outcome of the investigation will be notified to the parties in writing and reported to the Oxfordshire Football Association Board.
-If the investigation reveals unacceptable discriminatory behaviour on the part of an individual member or member club the Board may impose sanctions on that person or organisation.
-Sanctions may range from a written reminder concerning future conduct up to and including temporary or permanent expulsion from Oxfordshire Football Association membership.
+The outcome of the investigation will be notified to the parties in writing and reported to the Suffolk FA Board.
+If the investigation reveals unacceptable discriminatory behaviour on the part of an individual or member club the Board may impose sanctions on that person or organisation in line with Suffolk FA's Constitution.
+Sanctions may range from a written reminder concerning future conduct up to and including temporary or permanent suspension and expulsion from the County FA and any club or league that affiliates to it.
 In deciding what sanction is appropriate in a particular case the Board will consider the severity of the matter and take account of any mitigating circumstances.
-Where the violation of the Equality Policy by way of harassment, victimisation or discrimination amount to a criminal offence, the appropriate authority will be informed.
+Where the violation of the Equality Policy by way of harassment, victimisation or discrimination amount to a criminal offence, the Police or appropriate Authority will be informed.

-In the event that an individual or organisation associated with Oxfordshire Football Association is subject to allegations of unlawful discrimination in a court or tribunal, the Oxfordshire Football Association Board will co-operate fully with any investigation carried out by the relevant lawful authorities and, subject to the outcome, may consider taking action as above in relation to the matter concerned.
+In the event that an individual, club or league associated with Suffolk FA is subject to allegations of unlawful discrimination in a court or tribunal, Suffolk FA will co-operate fully with any investigation carried out by the relevant lawful authorities and, subject to the outcome, may consider taking further action in relation to the matter concerned.